Linda Louise Mecham-Rigsbee

 I have no doubt that I sculpted soap bubbles in my bath water as a baby.
 I saw animals in clouds and woodgrain.
 I did some stargazing, but never could understand the objects people saw in them.
 The earliest I can remember sculpting was using clay as a child when we lived in Arizona.

-In the picture below, the cat is carved from soap, but I sculpted the rhino and goat out of clay that you can bake in your oven.
+In the picture below, the cat is carved from soap, but I sculpted the rhino, goat and giraffe out of clay that you can bake in your oven.
 I sculpted and painted the miniature pottery below, right.